-Gregg, a Democrat, was the representative for Pennsylvania's 22nd congressional district from 1911 to 1913.
+Gregg was the representative for Pennsylvania’s 22nd congressional district and was a Democrat.
+He served from 1911 to 1913.

 From Apr 1911 to Mar 1913, Gregg missed 61 of 261 roll call votes, which is 23.4%.
 This is on par with the median of 28.1% among the lifetime records of representatives serving in Mar 1913.
 The chart below reports missed votes over time.